mvysny/karibu-dsl/karibu-dsl/README.md

 </project>
 ```

-However, to quickly test out Karibu DSL you can simply start with one
+To quickly test out Karibu DSL you can simply start with one
 of the example applications below.

 ### UI Basic Example Application